- Our Hospital

 If any one of these questions you are not sure of the answers, talk to your veterinarian about the alternatives.

 Before you go, ensure that all vaccinations are current.
-For many destinations, proof of rabies vaccination and health certificates are required.
+For some destinations, proof of rabies vaccination and health certificates are required.
+Such things as heartworm tests with preventive medication, flea prevention, Lyme disease vaccination, or Bordetella vaccination may also be a requirement depending on your destination.
 Make sure that you have an adequate supply of any medication that your pet may require while you are away - ensure that it is clearly labeled and contained.
 Remember DO NOT store your pets medication in the glove compartment of your car.
 The temperatures that this compartment reach can destroy the effectiveness of the medication.

 Make sure that your pet is wearing their collar complete with rabies tag and licensing information in case you get separated.
 Also include an ID tag with your information as well as an emergency contact.
 After all, you will not be at home to answer the call.
 A microchip is a great means of identification with the pets and the owners information available upon demand.
 Be sure to keep this information current and complete.